ajay-sai-goud/FullStackBaseApp/docs/README.md

         ```
     -   Copy the output and paste it into your `.env` file for the `JWT_PRIVATE_KEY` and `JWT_PUBLIC_KEY` variables.

-3.  **Configure AWS S3 Credentials (Optional)**:
+3.  **Configure AWS S3 Credentials**:
-    If you plan to use the file upload functionality, add your AWS credentials and S3 bucket details to the `.env` file:
+    For file upload functionality, add your AWS credentials and S3 bucket details to the `.env` file:
     ```env
     AWS_ACCESS_KEY_ID=<your_access_key>
     AWS_SECRET_ACCESS_KEY=<your_secret_key>